 What if my injury was caused by the fault of my employer?

-The Worker’s Compensation Act is a “no-fault” law.
+In Illinois, workers’ compensation is a “no-fault” system.
 It does not matter whether the accident was the fault of your employer, your fault, or no one’s fault.
 The only thing that matters is that your job “increased the risk of injury” occurring.
 For example, if you have to do lifting at work, the risk is increased that you will injure your back doing so.
 If your job requires you to make deliveries in a motor vehicle, you are increasing the risk of being involved in a motor vehicle accident.
 It does not matter whether or not your plant is “unsafe,” or whether or not there are a lot of accidents there.
 Virtually all types of jobs increase the risk of injury due to some degree and, therefore, most injuries, which occur at work are compensable.

 Can I sue my employer?